 It has long been speculated that the thirst for beer may have been the stimulus behind cereal domestication, which led to a major social-technological change in human history; but this hypothesis has been highly controversial.
 We report here of the earliest archaeological evidence for cereal-based beer brewing by a semi-sedentary, foraging people.

-2) The Chinese Angle (circa 7000 – 6000 BC)
+The Chinese Angle (circa 7000 – 6000 BC)

 The early Neolithic village of Jiahu in China’s Henan province revealed almost 9,000-year-old residues of what must have been a fascinating concoction of rice, honey, and fruit (both hawthorne and grapes).
 In fact, according to a study published in the Proceedings of the National Academy of Sciences (PNAS), this prehistoric drink from the Neolithic Age possibly ‘inspired’ the cereal beverages found inside sealed bronze vessels of the Shang and Western Zhou Dynasties, from circa 2nd millennium BC.

-Back in 2016, Stanford University researchers also managed to recreate 5,000-year old Chinese beer recipes based on the residues found at the Mijiaya archaeological site in China’s Shaanxi province.
+Back in 2016, Stanford University researchers also managed to recreate 5,000-year-old Chinese beer recipes based on the residues found at the Mijiaya archaeological site in China’s Shaanxi province.
 The original composite, in that case, was found to have broomcorn millet, a chewy wild grain known as Job’s tears, tubers, and the surprisingly ‘secret’ ingredient of barley.

-Pertaining to the latter, the surprising part entails how the earliest evidence of barley seeds in China only date from around 4,000 years ago.
+Pertaining to the latter, the surprising part entails how the earliest evidence of barley seeds in China only dates from around 4,000 years ago.
 But the earlier presence of barley as an ingredient in the aforementioned beer recipe suggests that the crop was introduced to China (possibly from western Asia) primarily for making alcohol, and was only later adopted into a staple food.

-The Mesopotamian Penchant for Beer (circa 3500 BC) –
+The Mesopotamian Penchant for Beer (circa 3500 BC)